katylinn/GA-Data-Science/02_command_line_chipotle.md

 ```
 The conclusion is that Chicken Burritos are more often ordered with Black Beans (307 > 108)

-Its a little disconcerting that 108+307 is far fewer than the 591 Chicken Burritos we calculated in the previous question.
+Its a little disconcerting that 108+307 != the 591 Chicken Burritos we calculated in the previous question.
 It turns out there are several Chicken Burritos with no Beans
 ```sh
 $ grep "1\tChicken Burrito" chipotle.tsv | grep -v -c "Beans"
 178